 Acronis True Image 2014

 Acronis True Image 2014 has just been released.
 The hard drive backup and imaging program still has all of the useful features as before with some great improvements including virtual hard drive support and the Universal Restore feature which allows you to restore an image to dissimilar hardware or a virtual machine.
 See our Full Review of Acronis True Image.
 True Image now supports Windows 8 and includes an online backup solution to keep your files safe, secure and available.
-Use the Coupon Code for True Image 2014 to save 10% on your purchase: ATI10OFFQ2
+Save 40% on Acronis True Image 2014, No Promo Code Needed!
+Good Through July 24

 Acronis True Image 2014 Premium

 The True Image 2014 Premium package has all of the features of the regular version with a couple of essential tools that may be necessary for more advanced users.
 The premium version allows you to migrate files, folders or the entire system to a new computer.
 It also allows you to restore files and images to anywhere needed, including dynamic disks and WinPE environments.
 This version also enables you to backup and restore dynamic disks.
-Save 10% on True Image 2014 Premium with Coupon Code: ATIPR10OFFQ2
+Save 10% with Coupon Code for True Image Premium, use promo code: ATIPR10OFFQ2